2015–16 Great Britain and Ireland floods: Northern England flooding

 The worst of the flooding occurred on the night of Christmas Day and throughout Boxing Day across Lancashire and Yorkshire.
 On 26 December, homes were evacuated in Calder Valley, West Yorkshire, and in Ribchester and Whalley, Lancashire; according to the Environment Agency, every river in Lancashire peaked at their highest levels since records began.

 Flooding caused at least two explosions in Radcliffe, Greater Manchester, as gas mains were ruptured.
 One explosion and subsequent fire occurred as a result of a footbridge being swept away by the River Irwell, with footage of the incident being widely shared on social media.
 Floodwater also entered an electricity sub station in Hebden Bridge producing a fire.

 In Summerseat, Greater Manchester, a historic 200-year-old pub on a bridge over the River Irwell close to the East Lancashire Railway partially collapsed into the river as it burst its banks on 26 December.
 The Irwell also burst its banks downstream in Manchester city centre.

 Around 3,000 homes were left without power in North and West Yorkshire on 26 December as a result of an electricity substation being flooded.
 Most of the power outages occurred in the Calder Valley and around Bingley and Skipton, with substation owners Northern Powergrid stating that their engineers cannot safely reach the substations to assess the damage due to rising floodwaters.

 Many parts of Mirfield flooded affecting local businesses The Ship Inn, Mill Carpets and Furniture And Choice who lost 10% of their stock to flood damage.

 In Leeds the River Aire flooded over its banks causing flooding in the Kirkstall Road area of the city, blocking a main route into the city.

 A total of 7,574 homes across the north of England were without power by 08:00 on 27 December.
 Around 5,500 of these homes without power were located in the town of Rochdale in Greater Manchester, where a major electricity substation was flooded.
 As a result of power outages in Rochdale, electricity customers were told to limit their electricity usage to prevent further blackouts, for example by switching off their Christmas lights.
 Electricity provider Electricity North West warned that some homes may be without power until 28 December.

-In York the Environment Agency were forced to open the Foss Barrier which has protected the city centre since 1987, as the control room had become flooded and the pumps were in danger of failing.
+In York, the Environment Agency were forced to open the Foss Barrier which has protected the city centre since 1987, as the control room had become flooded and the pumps were in danger of failing.
 To prevent the River Foss backing up and causing flooding, the Agency raised the barrier, allowing the flood waters from the River Ouse to move up the Foss.
 The action caused some 600 households in the city to flood whereas the Environment agency estimated 1800 homes would have flooded were the barrier not lifted.
+The BT telephone exchange flooded, cutting landline and wi-fi broadband services for thousands of York customers and the loss of emergency-call service for Hull for around four hours.
+KCOM was later fined £900,000 by regulator Ofcom.